pierregremaud/syslogme/README.md

 define('MAIL_HOST', 'smtp.gmail.com');
 define('MAIL_PORT', 587);
-define('OAUTH_USER_EMAIL', 'yourmail@gmail.com');  //change this value with the email you used on point 4 to authenticate to google developpers console define('OAUTH_CLIENT_ID', '012345678901-abcdefghijklmnopqrstuvwxyzabcdef.apps.googleusercontent.com'); //change this value with the one found in google developpers console define('OAUTH_SECRET_KEY', 'ABCDEF-1abcdefghijklmnopqrstuvwxyza');  //change this value with the one found in google developpers console define('OAUTH_REFRESH_TOKEN', '1//09AbcdefghijKlmnopqrstuvwxyz-L9AbcdefghijKlmnopqrstuvwxyzAbcdefghijKlm-4-6AbcdefghijKlmnopqrstuvwxyz'); //change this value with the one  generated on point 5
+define('OAUTH_USER_EMAIL', 'yourmail@gmail.com');  //change this value with the email you used on point 4 to authenticate to google developpers console define('OAUTH_CLIENT_ID', 'your-oauth-client-id.apps.googleusercontent.com'); 	//change this value with the one found in google developpers console define('OAUTH_SECRET_KEY', 'your-oauth-secret-key');  				//change this value with the one found in google developpers console define('OAUTH_REFRESH_TOKEN', 'your-oauth-refresh-token'); 			//change this value with the one  generated on point 5
 ```

 ## Optional : Update PHP dependencies using composer